Password strength & account sync tool

 Please contact us via firstname.lastname@example.org should you have any questions or suggestions!

-*Digital River GmbH (Share-it) is our seller and handles payment and invoicing.
+*Digital River GmbH (Share-it) and 2Checkout (Avangate) are our sellers and handle payment and invoicing.